Silence.

 The impossible sight triggered her memory of the last normal minutes before everything changed.

-Professor Zhang had given her that familiar academic smile—she'd seen it in his courses before.
+Professor Zhang had given her that familiar academic smile.
+She'd seen it in his courses before.
 "Well, multiverse theory remains purely hypothetical.
 Perhaps your generation will find a way to verify it."

 The disappointment had been sharp but familiar.
 The most beautiful ideas always seemed locked away behind that word: hypothetical.
 She sat down, frustrated by the patronizing answer.

 After Emily, Ahmed raised his hand and asked his question in English about whether sci-fi helped real science.
 While other students continued asking their questions, Ahmed leaned over and whispered to Emily, showing her his phone screen.
 "Emily, are you familiar with Professor Zhang?
-I just found his blog—he's published quite a few sci-fi book reviews.
+I just found his blog.
+He's published quite a few sci-fi book reviews.
 I'd really like to get to know him.
 Could you introduce me?"

 Emily looked at the blog, scrolling through a few posts.
 "Sort of familiar," she said with a slight frown.
-"I've taken several of his courses, but we're not really close—just the usual student-teacher relationship."
+"I've taken several of his courses, but we're not really close.
+Just the usual student-teacher relationship."

 She paused, then brightened.
 "But actually, I heard he has another seminar tomorrow about sci-fi history and physics development.
 We could volunteer to help him organize materials.
 That would give us a chance to talk with him properly."